DarlingtonAlban/Darlington_Portfolio/README.md

 ### Project Overview
 ---
-This data analysis project aims to provide insight into the sales performance of a group of companies over the months, By analysing various aspects of the sales data, we seek to identify trends, make data driven decision and recommendation, and gain understanding of the companies perfomances.
+This data analysis project aims to provide insight into inventory performance of the company, By analysing various aspects of the inventory data, we seek to identify trends, make data driven decision and recommendation, and gain understanding of the companies perfomances.

 ### Data Source

-Sales Data: the primary dataset used for this analysis is the "sales_data.excel" file from my google data analytics project, containing detailed information about each sales made by each company.
+Sales Data: the primary dataset used for this analysis is the "grocery_inventory.csv" file from my google data analytics project, containing detailed information about each sales made by each company.

 ### Tools

--Excel - For Data Cleaning
--Tableau - For Creating Report
+-Excel - For Data Cleaning,Data analysis and Creating Report

 ### Data Cleaning/Preparation

 In the initial data preparation phase, we performed the following tasks:
 1. Data Loading and Inspection
 2. Formatted the data
-3. Used Vlook up to look up the values of other tables(company and representatives) in the main excel sheet as the excel file contained two sheets.
-4. Data Formating
+3. Data Formating
-5. Used Trim function to remove unecessary spaces
+4. Used Trim function to remove unecessary spaces
-6. Used Upper case funtion
+5. Used Upper case funtion
-7. Removed duplicates
+6. Removed duplicates

 ### Exploratory Data Analysis

+- What is the company's total sales?
-- What is the overall sales trend?
+- What is the average unit price of items sold?
-- What region made the most sales?
+- What is the company's total stock inventory over the year?
-- Who is the best performing sales rep?
+- What is the company's average turnover rate?
-- Which product are the  top sellers?
+- Who are the top ten product suppliers
-- What are the peak sales period?
+- What are the top five product according to turnover rate?
-- Which companies are the top seller?
+- What are the top twenty selling products?
+- What is the sales by product categories?
+- What is the sales by order status?

 ### Findings